AstralisSomnium/Spread_Desktop/README.md

 + Default log location: `%TEMP%\SPRD\sprd-{Date}.log`
 + Configuration file `Sprd.UI.dll.config`

-### Open source software to collaborate on code
+## Open source software to collaborate on code

-We want to make it as easy as possible for SPRD users to become SPRD contributors, so for now you can create issues, pulls requests, forks and communicate it with Patrick @AstralisSomnium
+We want to make it as easy as possible for SPRD users to become SPRD contributors, so for now you can create issues, pulls requests, forks and communicate it with [Patrick](https://sprd-pool.org/#team) aka [@AstralisSomnium](https://github.com/AstralisSomnium)

 #### Technology